-Data analysis and dissemination to assure data quality, integrity, transparency and usability of information Perform market data analysis in order to assure data quality, integrity and usability in close co-ordination with NRAs (Priority 1);

-Making available REMIT data for scientific and transparency purposes (Priority 2);

-Collecting, handling, processing and analysing of information collected according to Article 8 of REMIT (Priority level: 1).

-Expected results Data analysis

-On-going/ targeted data quality analysis and issues detection to support the data action plans executed in coordination with NRAs aiming at ensuring the data quality, as well as the integrity, confidentiality and availability of REMIT transaction data by conducting timely supervisory activities with lasting impact.
+Objective 3: Data analysis and dissemination to assure data quality, integrity, transparency and usability of information Perform market data analysis in order to assure data quality, integrity and usability in close co-ordination with NRAs (Priority 1A); Making available REMIT data for scientific and transparency purposes (Priority 2); Collecting, handling, processing and analysing of information collected according to Article 8 of REMIT (Priority level: 1A).
+Expected results Data analysis On-going / targeted data quality analysis and issues detection to support the data action plans executed in coordination with NRAs aiming at ensuring the data quality, as well as the integrity, confidentiality and availability of REMIT transaction data by conducting timely supervisory activities with lasting impact.
 Requesting remediation at individual RRM level.

-Making available REMIT data for scientific and transparency purposes

-ACER will make its commercially non-sensitive trade database available for scientific purposes, subject to confidentiality requirements, on request of scientists and in a way affordable to the Agency from a perspective of limited human resources.
+Making available REMIT data for scientific and transparency purposes ACER will make its commercially non-sensitive trade database available for scientific purposes, subject to confidentiality requirements, on request of scientists and in a way affordable to the Agency from a perspective of limited human resources.
 ACER will disseminate information in a fair manner according to transparent rules drawn up and made publicly available.

-Indicators Latest result Target Year N Means and frequency of verification Delivery and implementation of REMIT data strategy according to plan Year N-2: n/a Yoy improvement of % planned versus delivered Monthly performance monitoring Continued measurement of % planned vs. delivered data projects Year N-2: n/a Yoy improvement of % planned versus delivered Monthly performance monitoring Integrity of information Year N-2: n/a Yoy improvement Monthly performance monitoring Consistency of information Year N-2: n/a Yoy improvement Monthly performance monitoring Contribution to ACER publications using REMIT market data Year N-2: 2 At least 1 Monthly performance monitoring Engagement in scientific data sharing project Year N-2: 2 At least 1 Monthly performance monitoring Publication of ACER's assessment of the operation and transparency of different categories of market places and ways of trading and evaluation whether any minimum requirements for Year N-2: 1 publication At least 1 publication Monthly performance monitoring organised markets could contribute to enhanced market transparency
+Indicators Latest result Target Year N Means and according to plan of % planned versus delivered Continued measurement of % planned vs. delivered data projects Year N-2: n/a Yoy improvement of % planned versus delivered Monthly performance monitoring Integrity of information Year N-2: 99% Yoy improvement Monthly performance monitoring Consistency of information Year N-2: 92% Yoy improvement Monthly performance monitoring Contribution to ACER publications using REMIT market data Year N-2: 2 At least 1 Monthly performance monitoring Engagement in scientific data sharing project Year N-2: 1 At least 1 Monthly performance monitoring Publication of ACER's assessment of the operation and transparency of different categories of market places and ways of trading and evaluation whether any minimum requirements for organised markets could contribute to enhanced market transparency Year N-2: 1 publication At least 1 publication Monthly performance monitoring